chuckcscccl/rustlr/appendix.md

 This particular transformation attaches `direct_declarator` to the end of the two productions for `P`, thereby recovering the original LALR grammar.
 But the transformation is internal: we get to write a different style of grammar and generate ASTs, write semantic actions for them as such.
+The new -lrsd option can automatically create the transformation without the markers, but using markers is more efficient.

 Regular expressions are well-liked by most programmers and many modern parser generators allow them.
 It makes writing grammars easier.